 Systematic analysis of transport and deposition in sedimentary environments and the resulting composition, texture, and structure of both clastic and chemical sedimentary rocks.
 The nature and genesis of sequence architecture of sedimentary basins and cyclic aspects of sedimentary accumulation will be introduced.
 Covers the formal and practical principles of definition of stratigraphic units, correlation, and the construction of a geologic timescale.
 Field trip and laboratory exercises.
-Given in alternate years; not offered 2022-23.
+Given in alternate years; offered 2023-24.

 Petrology and Petrography: Igneous Petrology

 Study of the origin, occurrence, tectonic significance and evolution of igneous rocks with emphasis on use of phase equilibria and geochemistry.
 Given in alternate years; offered 2023-24.